-Local stakeholders will continue to be identified through ongoing engagement with neighbours whose land adjoins Derrycashel Bog.
-Additionally, local representatives of national bodies (such as Regional National Parks and Wildlife staff) and relevant offices in County Councils (such as the Heritage or Environmental Offices) will be contacted.
-Any identified local interest groups will also be sought and informed of the opportunity to engage with this rehabilitation plan, and when identified will be invited to submit their comments or observations in relation to the proposed rehabilitation at Derrycashel Bog.
+To inform the current Plan, both national and local stakeholders, including neighbours whose land adjoins Derrycashel Bog and local representatives of national bodies (such as Regional National Parks and Wildlife Service staff) and relevant offices in County Councils (such as the Heritage or Environmental Offices) have been contacted.
+Any identified local interest groups have been sought and informed of the opportunity to engage with this rehabilitation plan, and when identified have been invited to submit their comments or observations in relation to the proposed rehabilitation at Derrycashel Bog (see Appendix XI).

-All correspondence received will be acknowledged and evaluated against the rehabilitation work proposed here, and the final draft of the Derrycashel Bog Rehabilitation Plan will contain a review of the consultation.
+All correspondence received will be acknowledged and evaluated against the rehabilitation work proposed here, and the final draft of the Esker Bog Rehabilitation Plan will contain a review of the consultation.